International Academy for Professional Development Ltd

 • Two book reviews for the Diploma in Coaching Psychology (750 – 1000 Words)

-• Reference from Coaching Psychologist supervisor signifying delegate is a competent practitioner
+• Reference from Coaching Psychologist supervisor signifying that the applicant is a competent practitioner

 Module c) provides training-related supervision.
 However, it is essential that regular supervision of coaching work be provided at the place of work or privately from an experienced coach.
 This additional supervision is the financial responsibility of the participant.
 If necessary, guidance will be given regarding how to obtain a suitable supervisor.
 Information about coaching supervision is shown in following link.
 There are specific requirements for coaching psychologists.